We round up the who’s who of start-ups that are transforming the way we work and play.

 With a funding of S$8.8M from Sequoia Capital, Golden Gate Ventures, 500 Startups and Rakuten, Singaporean start-up, Carousell was founded by three founders, Quek Siu Riu, Lucas Ngoo and Marcus Tan.
 Carousell is a mobile-only app that allows users to create free listings to sell their unused and under-used clutter.

-In 2007, Drew Houston and Arash Ferdowsi founded Dropbox, a file hosting service that allows users to create a special folder on their computers, which then synchronises so that it appears in the same folder regardless of which computer is used to view it.
+hosting service that allows users to create a special folder on their computers, which then synchronises so that it appears in the same folder regardless of which computer is used to view it.

 Have tons of notes scattered around?
 Or maybe piles of name cards that you can’t keep track of?
 Meet Evernote, a closed source “freemium” suite of software and services designed for note taking and archiving.